tjperry07/personal-site/_pages/portfolio.md

 * Researching and introducing new tools to make the documentation better
 * Many other projects that I hope to add here soon
 * Training my teammates on new processes and writing APIs
   * [https://ux-writing-r7.netlify.app/]([https://ux-writing-r7.netlify.app/) This is a [course](https://github.com/tperry-r7/ux-writing-training) I created using Hugo and Netlify.
 It is a really quick way to learn how to document a REST API.
-For a more in depth tutorial I suggest [https://idratherbewriting.com/documenting-rest-apis-course-overview/](https://idratherbewriting.com/documenting-rest-apis-course-overview/).
+For a more in-depth tutorial, I suggest [https://idratherbewriting.com/documenting-rest-apis-course-overview/](https://idratherbewriting.com/documenting-rest-apis-course-overview/).

 ## BigCommerce

 At BigCommerce I was tasked with doing a full revamp of the BigCommerce developer site.
-This included rewriting all existing documentation, creating new spec files and finding a system that would work for both writers and the company.
-This meant working across the company with engineering, support and our developer advocate to create the best possible experience.
-As of May 31, 2020 that foundation is still in place.
+This included rewriting all existing documentation, creating new spec files ,and finding a system that would work for both writers and the company.
+This meant working across the company with engineering, support ,and our developer advocate to create the best possible experience.
+As of May 31, 2020, that foundation is still in place.

 Some of the work that I completed included: